hengadev/leviosa/backend/README.md

-# Leviosa Activity Manager
+# Leviosa Activity Manager Backend

-This is a SvelteKit project for a company to help manage their activities.
+This is the backend part of the Leviosa Activity Manager project, built using Go.
 This README will be completed later.

 ## Installation